Topics: Overview, Student Preview, Creating Content, Documents, Text Editor, Adding Learning Modules, Creating Links, Files, Integrating Videos.

 ScreenPal

-Link a ScreenPal video to an announcement
+Link a ScreenPal video to an announcement.

-Embed a ScreenPal video within a module in a course.
+Embed a ScreenPal video inside a module.